 7. Room for Any Information or Questions That Might Not Have Been Covered

 What else do your potential clients need you to know?
 Do they have any relevant information that you didn’t ask for?
 And beyond that, is there anything else they’d like to know from you?
-This point can start those conversations — it's general enough to fill in any cracks that the previous sections might have left.

 Create a Quality Client Intake Form